 This course is designed to provide an overview of the educational psychological and social needs of learners with disabilities, to discuss the impact of special education law on public school programs, and to provide a background for designing appropriate interventions for students with a variety of special learning needs in the art and design classroom.
 The course will focus on the identification of various disabilities, their characteristics, and the legal and philosophical basis for interventions and adaptations needed in the art and design classroom.
 Major graduate requirement for MAT, MA elective; MAT & MA only

 This course explores the development of a conceptual framework for studio-based teaching and learning for children and adolescents.
 The course introduces an approach to pedagogy for art and design that is informed by artistic practice and which revolves around meaning-making.
 Students examine the principles of curriculum mapping and instructional design through the development of a series of units of instruction based respectively on themes, subjects, and media - all of which are crafted to meet the cognitive, social, and personal interests of children and youth.
 The course explores the relationship between curriculum, instruction, and assessment and where curriculum and instruction is focused on deepening K-12 students' understandings of art and design as expressions of enduring ideas.
 In explorations of assessment, students consider and design various formative and summative strategies to capture and evaluate levels of student understanding.
 Throughout this course, there is an emphasis on the development of curriculum design and instructional strategies for elementary and secondary students that encourage discovery, creativity, innovation, personal voice, and even play!
-Major graduate requirement for MAT, MA; MAT & MA only Fall 2015, the course will meet in the Project Open Door's location at 355 South Water Street
+Major graduate requirement for MAT, MA; MAT & MA only

 This course provides students from any major with the opportunity to explore the field of teaching as a possible career option beyond graduation.
 The course involves completing an internship with an art teacher two days a week in either public or private schools.
 Students enrolled in this course will hopefully, be able to translate some of their excitement for art and design to the school setting, and in doing so, become a valuable resource to both the art teacher and his/her students.
 Students taking this course are also required to attend and participate in a weekly seminar to discuss their experiences and to further explore a variety of issues related to teaching art and design at the K-12 level.
 Selected readings, a directed reflective journal, presentations, and a leave-behind contribution to the assigned school are among the assignments for this course.
 Open to Undergraduates only.